crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_x264_preset</td>
 		<td>
 			Encoding preset.
-If you can, prefer not to use a slow encoding profile as the encoding may fall behind and the game will have to wait for it to catch up.
+If you can, prefer not to use a slow encoding preset as the encoding may fall behind and the game will have to wait for it to catch up.
 Only available for x264.
 			<br/><br/>
             <b>Default:</b> medium <br/>
 			<a href="https://trac.ffmpeg.org/wiki/Encode/H.264">Read more</a>